-"Blood Night: the Legend of Mary Hatchet" (2009) Movie Review
+"Blood Night: the Legend of Mary Hatchet" Review

-The set-up for Blood Night is basic Slasher Film 101: on a dark and stormy night in 1978, Long Island pre-teen Mary Hatchet brutally murders her parents (which is shown in lovingly nasty detail) and gets packed off to the Kings Point Sanitarium for her crimes.
+The set-up for Blood Night is basic Slasher Film 101: on a dark and stormy night in 1978, Long Island pre-teen Mary Hatchet brutally murders her parents and gets packed off to the Kings Point Sanitarium for her crimes.
 Still incarcerated ten years later, the catatonic Mary is raped by a security guard, which results in her becoming pregnant.
 After a typical horror-film birth scene filled with endless screaming, Mary is informed that her child was stillborn.
 Naturally, she goes ballistic and embarks on a killing rampage around the hospital before she's finally shot dead by police.
-The Sanitarium is closed down amidst all the controversy, and a local legend quickly takes root claiming that Mary Hatchet returns from the grave every year, searching for her lost child.... and hacking off the heads of anyone unlucky enough to get in her way, for good measure.
+The Sanitarium is closed down amidst all the controversy, and a local legend quickly takes root claiming that Mary Hatchet returns from the grave every year, searching for her lost child.... and hacking off the heads of anyone unlucky enough to get in her way.
 (Mwahahahahahahaha!)

 The Good & Bad of "Mary"

 "Blood Night" was shot in and around Long Island, New York and is supposedly based on a real urban legend based in the area, but this is the first I'd ever heard of the story.
-Blood Night was made in 2008, had a limited independent DVD release in 2009, and was eventually picked up by Lionsgate (best known for the Saw series, amongst dozens of other theatrical and made-for-video horror stories) for wider distribution in 2011.
-While not a classic for the ages, "Mary Hatchet" was worth the buck I paid RedBox for it and it should provide splatter fans with their fair share of Halloween season jolts.
+Blood Night was made in 2008, had a limited independent DVD release in 2009, and was eventually picked up by Lionsgate for wider distribution in 2011.
+While not a classic for the ages, "Mary Hatchet" was worth the buck I paid RedBox for it and it should provide splatter fans with a fair share of jolts.